DeepakShinde13/git-hooks/README.md

     ```mkdir -p ~/.git-templates/hooks```

-3. Afterwards, copy your hooks into this newly created directory and ensure permissions are correctly set on the file
+3. Afterwards, copy your hooks into this newly created directory and ensure permissions are correctly set on the file.
+Use ```commit-msg``` file as a hook.

     ```chmod a+x ~/.git-templates/hooks/commit-msg```